Webinars

 In addition to webinars, we offer bespoke in-house training as well as Virtual Training Packages tailored to the needs of your organisation.

-19 and 26 October 2023 (2-day webinar) – Family Liaison Services – Working for Families
+24 April 2025 – Family Liaison Services – Working with Families, for Families

 “Your speakers were fantastic; really down to earth and impactful.
 I came away from the session with some tangible, practical things that I can start to use in my practice immediately.
 The message you are sending is very powerful and “spot on” for the people who attend your webinars.”